Overcoming Tight Constraints in Soft Happy Colouring: Introduction

+In this paper, we design the algorithm {\sf Cross-Entropy Local Search (CE+LS)} besides {\sf CE}\footnote{We distinguish between the Cross-Entropy method, abbreviated as CE, and the algorithm tailored for SHC which is denoted by {\sf CE}.}.
+Crucially, we theoretically prove and empirically demonstrate that this search-space reduction resolves stagnation in pure CE, transforming it into a convergent method characterised by fast decay of the Kullback-Leibler (KL) divergence in {\sf CE+LS}.
+By testing them over a large set of 28,000 randomly generated partially coloured graphs in the SBM, validated via robust non-parametric statistical analyses, and benchmarking against an exact solver for two separate but equivalent Integer Linear Programming (ILP) formulations of SHC on standard real-world networks, we show the superiority of {\sf CE+LS} in maximising the number of $\rho$-happy vertices.
+This dominance of {\sf CE+LS} is particularly pronounced in the tight constraint regime in the large test.

 In Section~\ref{sec:Prelimin}, we present preliminaries to our technical discussions.
 This includes notations from graph theory, the SBM, theoretical results about SHC, and its known algorithms.
+To benchmark the computational intractability of the problem, Section~\ref{sec:MIP} formulates two ILP models for SHC.
 The CE method for SHC is introduced in Section~\ref{sec:method}, while Section~\ref{sec:expriment} gives details and results of our experimental tests.
-Section~\ref{sec:conc} concludes the paper.
+Section~\ref{sec:conc} concludes the paper with a flavour of possible future works.